yahye06/SEO-Agent-Bot/README.md

 Next.js – Makes the website interactive

-LangChain + OpenAI – Powers the AI generation
+LangChain + OpenAI – haS the AI generation

 Prisma + SQLite – Saves your results